discourse/discourse/docs/INSTALL-cloud.md

     SMTP port [587]:
     SMTP password? []:

 This will generate an `app.yml` configuration file on your behalf, and then kicks off bootstrap.
 Bootstrapping takes between **2-8 minutes** to set up your Discourse.

-### Email

-> ⚠️ **Email is CRITICAL for account creation and notifications in Discourse.** If you do not properly configure email before bootstrapping YOU WILL HAVE A BROKEN SITE!

-- Already have a mail server?
-Great.
-Use your existing mail server credentials.

-- No existing mail server?
-Check out our [**Recommended Email Providers for Discourse**][mailconfig].

-- For proper email deliverability, you must add valid SPF and DKIM TXT records in your DNS.
-See your email provider instructions for specifics.

-If you need to change or fix your email settings after bootstrapping, edit your `app.yml` file and `./launcher rebuild app`, otherwise your changes will not take effect.
+If you need to change or fix these settings after bootstrapping, edit your `/containers/app.yml` file and `./launcher rebuild app`, otherwise your changes will not take effect.

 ### Start Discourse